Thee5176/SpringBoot_CQRS/README.md

 ## Project Lifecycle Management (PLCM)

 ### **Waterfall**
 Waterfall requires **comprehensive upfront planning**.
 Every phase — requirements gathering, system design, implementation, testing, and deployment — is completed sequentially.
-Documentation and design are created early and often follow a **V-Model**:
+Documentation and design are created early and often follow  **V-Model**:
 - **V-Model Overview:** Each development stage (on the left side of the "V") has a corresponding testing stage (on the right side).
 For example, requirements are validated by acceptance tests, design by system tests, and so forth.

 **Pros:**